fshost/node-hint/README.md

 	standard options (and too many to list here) - see /lib/jshint.js for more info

 ## Additional Methods

-	Node Hint also exposes the jsHint function directly, as well as a simple reporter
+	In addition to the hint method, node-hint exposes the following additional methods: jsHint - the original jsHint function (that node-hint wraps) report - the default reporter that parses jsHint data into string output getImplieds - a utility function that returns any implied globals in source

 ## Requirements